 I must have told you I don’t need to collect things

-By nature, I’m not one who has a need to collect things.
+By nature, I’m not someone who needs to collect things.
 I must have told you this by now.
 I imagine God prepared me long before I knew I would be a church planter.
-Moving to Blantyre required me to, as many moves before had, to pare down my belongings to an odd mixture of suitcases and foot lockers and duffle bag or two.
+Moving to Blantyre required me, as many moves had before, to pare down my belongings to an odd mixture of suitcases, foot lockers, and a duffel bag or two.

-Mixed among the necessary items, like my extra contact lenses, four plastic plates, a small set of cutlery, and shoes, was a jumble of a few non-necessary as well as necessary items.
-These included pictures of our family, a few keepsakes from other nations where we had served, and important documents (marriage license, diplomas and degrees, our youngest daughter’s adoption decree, etc.).
-As I unpacked all of the necessary and unnecessary things, I felt tears roll down my cheeks.
+Mixed among the necessary items, like my extra contact lenses, four plastic plates, a small set of cutlery, and shoes, was a jumble of both necessary and non-necessary items.
+These included pictures of our family, a few keepsakes from other countries where we had served, and important documents (such as our marriage license, diplomas and degrees, and our youngest daughter’s adoption decree, etc.).
+As I unpacked all the necessary and unnecessary things, tears rolled down my cheeks.
 I felt the familiar sting of having to leave one place and start all over again.

 What are we looking for?

 As we go about our daily lives, it’s easy to get distracted by our surroundings.
-We feel the need to conform to the “norms” of society around us that we work so hard to attain.
+We feel the need to conform to the norms of society around us, which we work so hard to attain.
 There’s nothing wrong with settling into a place.
 There’s nothing wrong with it as long as the place you have settled into doesn’t cause you to settle for less.
 Anything less than what God has planned for you is something that will cheat you from experiencing His best.

 What are we looking for?
 Where are we going?
-With all of the effort we put into settling into life and making ourselves as comfortable as we can, is it possible that we have forgotten that this life isn’t the end of it all?
+With all the effort we put into settling into life and making ourselves as comfortable as possible, is it possible that we have forgotten that this life isn’t the end of it all?

 Lifting the stakes